Pynchas Brener

-Pynchas Brener (1931) is the Ashkenazi Chief Rabbi of Caracas, Venezuela, starting in 1967.
+Pynchas Brener (born 1931) is the Ashkenazi Chief Rabbi of Caracas, Venezuela, starting in 1967.

 Early life

 He was born in Tyszowce, Poland and at the age of four emigrated with his family to Peru.
 He received his Bachelor of Arts and Rabbinic Ordination from Yeshiva University and his Master's degree from Columbia University, and is a PhD honoris causa of Bar Ilan University.

 Rabbinic career

 In the 1960s, Brener served as a rabbi in Queens, New York.
 In 1967 he was appointed as Ashkenazi Chief Rabbi of Caracas.

 In August 2019, the disputed president of Venezuela, Juan Guaidó, appointed Brener as the official envoy to Israel, even though the two countries do not have diplomatic relations.